secureblue/secureblue.github.io/content/IMAGES.md

 ## Server

-> [!NOTE]
+{% include alert.html type='note' content='
-> After you finish setting up your [Fedora CoreOS](https://fedoraproject.org/coreos/) installation, you will need to disable `zincati.service` before rebasing to securecore.
+After you finish setting up your <a href="https://fedoraproject.org/coreos/">Fedora CoreOS</a> installation, you will need to disable `zincati.service` before rebasing to securecore.
+' %}

 | Name                                      | Base      | Nvidia Support         | ZFS Support |
 |-------------------------------------------|-----------|-------------------------|-------------|